 I received my Ph.D. in Computer Science in October 2009, from University of Illinois at Urbana-Champaign.
 My advisor was Prof. Marianne Winslett.
 I was also co-advised by Prof. Radu Sion of SUNY-StonyBrook.

-I am primarily interested in Cloud Computing, Computer Security, Secure Provenance, Trustworthy Databases and File Systems.
+I am primarily interested in Computer Security in general, and Cloud Computing security, Secure Provenance, Trustworthy Databases, and Digital Forensics.
 I also introduced the notion of digital data waste – an area where my research has been covered by MIT Technology Review, cNET, and other media outlets.

-My research is funded by grants from the Department of Homeland Security, the Office of Naval Research, a 2012 Google Faculty Research Award, and a 2012 Amazon Research Grant.
+My research is funded by a 2014 NSF CAREER Award from the National Science Foundation, grants from the Department of Homeland Security, the Office of Naval Research, a 2012 Google Faculty Research Award, and a 2012 Amazon Research Grant.
 In addition, I am a recipient of the 2013 Google RISE Award, 2013 the Best of Blogs and Online Activism Award for Innovation, and the 2013 Information Society Innovation Fund Award — all for my Shikkhok.com online education platform for South Asian children.